capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - Depending on protocol, behavior may be different.
 Tim suggested: for TCP one should explicitly connect/disconnect. as it is based on connections, sending/receiving without a connection just doesn't make any sense.
-- This would be something to be done for NetAddr, too.
+- This would be something to be done for NetAddr, too, probably best by passing the protocol type as a symbol.

 #### GUI
 - platform dependent GUI instance variables need to be abstracted away (emacsbuf)